bmarmolejo/mazatlan/README.md

 # Mazatlán Booking Website

 Welcome to the repository for the Mazatlán Booking Website!
 This site is designed to facilitate bookings for family and friends in the beautiful coastal city of Mazatlán.
-The website provides a seamless experience for users to browse available condos, learn about the area, and make reservations with ease.

 ## Features

-- **Home Section**: A welcoming section that introduces users to the site and highlights the charm of Mazatlán.
+- **Home Section**: A welcoming section that introduces users to the site.
-- **About Section**: Information about the condos, amenities, and what makes Mazatlán an ideal vacation destination.
+- **About Section**: Information about the condo and amenities.
-- **Booking Section**: A user-friendly interface to browse available condos and make reservations directly through the site.
 - **Gallery**: A visual showcase of the condos and the surrounding areas, giving users a glimpse of what to expect.
 - **FAQ**: A comprehensive list of frequently asked questions to assist users in planning their stay.